Updated February 25th, 2021

 3) What do I need to do before leaving Israel?

-1. Negative PCR Covid test results - Take this test within 72 hrs. of departure.
-Unfortunately, vaccination or antibodies do not exempt you from taking this test at this time.
-We recommend taking this test at Hatzala just down the block from the Yeshiva.
-Although Pikud Haoref (Home Front) administers Covid tests for free, we are concerned about the turnaround time and how quickly you can get a copy of the test results.
+We recommend taking this test at Hatzalah just down the block from the Yeshiva.
+Cost is NIS 270.
+(Although Pikud HaOref administers Covid tests for free, we are concerned about the turnaround time and how quickly you can get a copy of the test results.)

 For more information visit: